natlownes/natlownes.github.io/_posts/2013-06-21-wooden-replacement-enter-key-for-kinesis-keyboard.md

 [Key finished whole board]: http://narf.openphoto.me.s3.amazonaws.com/custom/201306/IMG_20130621_161526-2cb804_870x870.jpg

-After a day of using it, I'm pretty happy with it; the setup of the enter and space keys on the Kinesis always *slightly* irritated my thumb since I'd grace the edge of the concave enter key on the way to the space key.
+After a day of using it, I'm pretty happy with it; the setup of the enter and space keys on the Kinesis always *slightly* irritated my thumb since I'd graze the edge of the concave enter key on the way to the space key.
 I'm excited to have a convex key in that spot.